DIFFERING VIEWS OF THE RAPTURE AND THE MILLENNIAL KINGDOM

 2. Mid-Tribulation Rapture: This is similar to the pre-tribulation view except that it locates the rapture after the first three-and-half years at the point when the Anti-Christ assumes power.

-3. Pre-Wrath Rapture: This position argues that the rapture will occur toward the end of the tribulation before the outpouring of God's wrath with the bowl judgments (Rev. 16) and prior to the return of Christ.
+3. Pre-Wrath Rapture: This position argues that the rapture will occur toward the end of the tribulation before the outpouring of God's wrath with the bowl judgments (Rev. 16) prior to the return of Christ.

 4. Post-Tribulation Rapture: This view sees the rapture as occurring simultaneous to the return of Christ at the end of the Tribulation.